top of page

 1286-1308: The Rise and Fall of Giants.

-And apropos major key player: Let’s talk about the Mongol Empire, the largest contiguous land empire in history – ever.
-Most people don’t know this, but this Empire was so big that it basically spanned from the Pacific Ocean to the Persian Gulf.
+But there's another world-wide key player we need to talk about: the Mongol Empire, also known as the largest contiguous land empire in all of history – ever.
+Most people don’t know this, but the Mongol Empire used to be so big that it basically spanned from the Pacific Ocean to the Persian Gulf.
 It’s said that every fourth Eastern European alive today has a Mongol in their ancestry.

-At the time frame we’re looking at, the Mongol Empire saw a shift from decades of civil war between the different khanates to accepting nominal supremacy of the Yuan dynasty, a branch of the Mongols that ruled China.
-This supremacy differed from the “one absolute leader and all others bow down and obey” type of power structures that were done previously.
-Rather, the other khanates paid tribute and accepted some form of rulership but were allowed to function separately and independently in most things.
-This led to the first real peace since the death of Ghengis Khan and continued further cultural expansion and trade routes.
-Peace was also made with Vietnam.
-A switch in rulers at that time period also marked the beginning of the Mongol Empire’s fall.
+During the timeframe of 1286-1308, the Mongol Empire saw a shift from decades of civil war between the different khanates to accepting nominal supremacy of the Yuan dynasty, a branch of the Mongols that ruled China.
+Before then, the power structure was centered around the concept of one absolute leader that all others vow to.
+After, the other khanates still paid tribute and accepted some form of rulership, but were allowed to function separately and independently in most things.
+This led to the first real peace since the death of Ghengis Khan.
+It also continued further cultural expansion and trade routes.
+This switch in ruling styles also marked the beginning of the Mongol Empire’s fall.
+(They also made peace with Vietnam).

 We also see the end of the Canmore Dynasty in Scotland and its dependence on England until 1314, as well as the first Scottish War of Independence.
 The King of Germany was elected and the Arpad Dynasty in Hungary died.
 Countries were formed: the Lan Na kingdom, the Kutai Kartanegara Sultanate (that existed until 1949, when it became part of Indonesia), the Old Swiss Confederation (precursor to modern-day Switzerland), and the Majapahit kingdom (one of the greatest and most powerful empires in Indonesian and Southeast Asian history).